elugens/hello-javascript/docs/general-javascript-questions/data-types/object-keys-values-entries.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> If we would like to apply them, we can use Object.entries followed by Object.fromEntries.
-First, we get an array of [key, value] pairs from the obj by invoking Object.entries(obj).
+First, we extract an array of [key, value] pairs from the obj by invoking Object.entries(obj).
 Call map on the resulting array.
 Then, we have to call Object.fromEntries(array) on the resulting array to turn it back into an object.</div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>